gregberge/svgr/README.md

 `true`  | `--no-expand-props` | `expandProps: <bool>`

 ### Icon
-Remove title and replace SVG "width" and "height" value by "1em" (SVG size inherits from text size).
+Preserve viewBox property and replace SVG "width" and "height" value by "1em" in order to make SVG size inherits from text size.
+Also remove title.

 Default | CLI Override | API Override
 --------|--------------|-------------